 The late Gerald Kraak

-Kraak, who first worked in the anti-apartheid movement and left the country to avoid conscription into the military, later became the head of the South African office of Atlantic Philanthropies.
-In that role he was responsible for bringing a vast amount of international funding to the LGBTI rights movement in the 1990s; a time when it was largely ignored by funders.
+As an anti-apartheid activist and the head of the South African office of Atlantic Philanthropies, he was responsible for bringing a vast amount of international funding to the LGBTI rights movement in the 1990s.